Selgy/PremiereProOrganizer/README.md

 4. Click the `Organize Files` button and the script will move all files in the root into the designated folders.

 ## Upcoming features
-- Save and Load botton, to keep your files names in the extension even if you restart Premiere pro
 - Add and delete folders from the already made list

 ## Other information